grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=24 (0x18) - Select Page
-    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_PAGE
-This is typically for selecting a page of a film
+    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_PAGEThis is typically for selecting a page of a film

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                        |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                        |